-More companies are outsourcing innovation which is in part due to global markets, geographically dispersed subject matter experts and a faster emergence of disruptive technologies.
+More companies are outsourcing innovation which is in part due to global markets, geographically dispersed subject matter experts, and a faster emergence of disruptive technologies.

 Companies may also choose to outsource in an effort to lower their research and design costs or when they are trying to tap into a market that they have little knowledge or experience.
-Sometimes they may outsource simply because the project does not fit strategically with their core competences or to avoid internal bureaucracy and politics or because they have limited resources.
+Sometimes they may outsource simply because the project does not fit strategically with their core competencies or to avoid internal bureaucracy and politics or because they have limited resources.

-Done well outsourcing innovation has the potential to reduce risks, reduce cycle times and lower innovation costs.
+Done well outsourcing innovation has the potential to reduce risks, reduce cycle times, and lower innovation costs.

-Research by Linder, Jarvenpaa and Davenport in their 2003 paper “Toward an innovation sourcing strategy” highlights that 45 percent of innovations originate from external sources and this figure is nearer the 90 percent mark for service based industries.
+Research by Linder, Jarvenpaa, and Davenport in their 2003 paper “Toward an innovation sourcing strategy” highlights that 45 percent of innovations originate from external sources and this figure is nearer the 90 percent mark for service-based industries.

 - Building a high degree of trust and strong communication channels with your innovation partner.
 Meet and communicate regularly and build trust by doing what you said you would do.

 - Ensuring that your partner has the appropriate knowledge, competencies, and resources to complete the project.
 Check for evidence of competence by analyzing your partner’s efforts on previous projects.

 - Ensuring that you as the purchaser of the innovation have enough related knowledge.
 Outsourcing a project in which you have no related knowledge is highly risky.